EathanAtki-es/jira-improvement-suggestions/README.md

    - **Automatic Transition to High Priority**:
      - For tasks marked as **High Priority**, automate fast-tracking by notifying relevant stakeholders and moving the task to the top of the queue in each status, such as jumping to the front of **Testing** or **Review**.
    - **Priority Notifications**:
-     - Send a priority-based notification to developers when tasks move into **Ready** with a high-priority label, helping prioritize urgent work early on.
+     - Send a priority-based notification to developers when tasks move into **Prioritised** with a high-priority label, helping prioritize urgent work early on.

 ### 6. **Automate Status Changes for Release and Completion**